umer212dot/Battleship-game-in-C/README.md

 # Battleship-game-in-C
+The project aims to develop a classic Battleship Game implemented in the C programming language.

-The Battleship Game is a strategic two-player board game that challenges players to sink each other's fleet.
+The Battleship Game is a classic two-player strategy board game where each player takes on the role of a fleet commander.

-The project involves the development of a grid-based, turn-based Battleship Game in C.

-It includes the ability for players to strategically place their ships, a single-player mode with computer opponent, the ability to save game and continue from the same point, and a user-friendly console-based interface.

-The project will be implemented in Visual Studio Code, utilizing the GCC compiler for C.
+The objective of the game is to sink the opponent’s fleet of ships before they can sink yours.

+•	Salient Features

+    •	Grid-Based Gameplay

+    •	Custom Ship Placement

+    •	Single-Player Mode with Computer Opponent

+    •	Multiplayer Mode (two-player)

+    •	Hit or Miss Feedback

+    •	Sinking Ships and Scoring

+    •	Error Handling for User Input

+    •	User-Friendly Text-Based Interface

+    •	Saving game and continuing.

+•	Tools & Technologies

+The Battleship Game in C will be developed using the following tools and technologies:

+    •	Programming Language: C

+    •	Operating System:  Windows

+    •	Development Environment: Visual Studio Code

+    •	Build Tools: GCC (GNU Compiler Collection) for C